Learn more about our Advertising Disclosure

 • Omaha is considered to be safer than New York City with a safety index of 54.28 vs New York City’s 49.17.

-Other things to consider for your New York City vs. Omaha move
+Other things to consider for your New York City to Omaha move

 • HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 • State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-• State regulator: To confirm a moving company's license in Nebraska, visit the state's public utilities commission.
+• State regulator: You can verify a Nebraska moving company’s license by visiting the state’s public utilities commission.

 • Moving Permits: While Nebraska doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.